-Personal information is information that the academy holds about your child and which identifies them.
-This includes information such as their name, date of birth and address as well as things like exam results, medical details and behaviour records.
-The academy may also record your child's religion or ethnic group.
-CCTV, photos and video recordings of them are also personal information.
+Personal information is information that the academy holds about you and which identifies you.
+This includes information such as your name, date of birth and address as well as things like exam results, medical details and behaviour records.
+The academy may also record your religion or ethnic group.
+CCTV, photos and video recordings of you are also personal information.